Chalkboard - v3.0.1

 • ChalkboardVector - Vectors

-After installing Chalkboard into your program, you can immediately get started with using it.
-Every Chalkboard command begins with typing "Chalkboard" followed by a period, then the name of the category of the command (all categories are listed above in the documentation section) with another period, and lastly the desired command itself.
+After installing Chalkboard, you can straightforwardly get started with it, since every function begins with Chalkboard followed by a period, then a namespace (all fifteen namespaces are listed above) followed by another period, and lastly the function itself.

-Here is some code that shows off only a few features of Chalkboard:
+Here are snippets of code that show off only a few features of Chalkboard:

 const cb = Chalkboard; // Initialize in a browser